Shoji Nishio: Views and philosophy

 Nishio joined Aikikai Hombu Dojo in 1952 after 10 years of practicing other martial arts.
-At the time, the dojo (martial art training place) was not yet properly repaired after the war and there were around five people practicing on a good day.
+At the time, the dojo was not yet properly repaired after the war and there were around five people practicing on a good day.
 His fellow practitioners included Seigo Yamaguchi and Hiroshi Tada, among others.
 He was promoted to shihan (master instructor) and began to teach around 1955.
-As his Aikido developed, he incorporated skills and principles of other martial arts into his own aikido style.
-In 1976, he was promoted to 8th dan Aikido.
-His style is described by its practitioners as dynamic, natural and effective.
+As his aikido developed, he incorporated skills and principles of other martial arts into his own aikido style.
+In 1976, he was promoted to 8th dan aikido.
+His style is described by Aikido Journal as having "speed, effectiveness, and elegance".

 Philosophy of engagement with oppositions

-Nishio believed that one of Aikido's core tenets was about acknowledging the other person.
-Most Aikido techniques offer 3-4 opportunities to striking down opponents but ultimately choose the least damaging option.
+Nishio believed that one of aikido's core tenets was about acknowledging the other person.
+Most aikido techniques offer 3-4 opportunities to striking down opponents, but ultimately choose the least damaging option.
 This type of choice materializes the philosophy of acknowledgment, understanding, acceptance and mutual respect of and for others, even as they are opposition.
 Aikido's philosophy stands in contrast to other martial arts' goal of overcoming other.
 Nishio believed that this context helped recreating each technique close to the spirit of Ueshiba.

 Views on Innovation

-Nishio believed that the innovation of Aikido was a requirement Ueshiba had from its practitioners.
+Nishio believed that the innovation of aikido was a requirement Ueshiba had from its practitioners.
 He also asked practitioners to develop based on on their own background.
 His conclusion based on Ueshiba's words was Before the Founder passed away thirty-four years ago he told us, “This old man has brought [aikido] this far; all of you must take it from here.”
-In light of these words, I think it is insufficient—unforgivable, in fact— for us to simply maintain the status quo.
+In light of these words, I think it is insufficient—unforgivable, in fact—for us to simply maintain the status quo.
 The commitment to this view is reflected by Nishio's technical contributions and distinctions within the martial art world.
-He is considered as "one of the foremost technical innovators" in Aikido.
+Pranin described him as "one of the foremost technical innovators" in aikido.

-Perspective on the relation between Aikido and other martial arts
+Perspective on the relation between aikido and other martial arts

-Nishio believed that other martial arts knowledge was a "nourishment" for one's Aikido development.
-All styles of budo (ways of martial art) are continuously struggling in their own fashion to improve.
+Nishio believed that other martial arts knowledge was a "nourishment" for one's aikido development.
+All styles of budo are continuously struggling in their own fashion to improve.
 Practitioners of budo must remain aware of and understand the nature of these changes.
 Arts like karate, judo and kendo all have their good points and these can be used to nourish one's own budo training, taking them into account and making even greater efforts. [...]
 The only people who condemn other budo are those that do not practice them;.
-Shoji NishioIndeed, he was still practicing judo and karate for a period even after signing up for Aikido.
+Shoji NishioIndeed, he was still practicing judo and karate for a period even after signing up for aikido.
 He also practiced in-depth iaido (and other weapons to a lesser extend) independently from his aikido training.
 His martial art technical application system is clearly influenced by knowledge and experience from other martial arts.